thebestgoodguy/aviatorpredictorsource/README.md

 There are most of them out there, which arent listed here.
 So be careful.
 All the apps are same, just different templates.
+Most of them invites you to register with their promo codes.

+Think about it  if they really make money from app why they try to sell :)